 The Adirondacks at the Peak of Fall Color

 The Adirondack Park is the largest publicly protected area in the continental United States—greater in size than Yellowstone, Everglades, Glacier, and Grand Canyon National Parks combined.
-There are over 3,000 lakes, 30,000 miles of rivers and streams, globally unique wetland types, old and new growth forests, and alpine mountains—truly a photographer’s paradise.
+There are over 3,000 lakes, 30,000 miles of rivers and streams, globally unique wetland types, old and new-growth forests, and alpine mountains— it truly is a photographer’s paradise.

-Our workshop is timed to coincide with (we hope!) the peak of fall color.
-The areas we will visit are rich in a variety of classic Adirondack landscapes bursting with fiery red sugar maples and yellow birches.
+Our workshop coincides with (we hope!) the peak of fall color.
+The areas we will visit are rich in classic Adirondack landscapes bursting with fiery red sugar maples and yellow birches.
 We’ll shoot along the rivers, waterfalls, and lakes every sunrise, sunset, and night sky as weather permits.

-We will be instructing you on the use of filters, shooting panoramas, and pre-visualizing your composition.
-In our image critiques, we’ll discuss image composition, technical choices, and post-processing in Lightroom.
+We will instruct you on using filters, shooting panoramas, and pre-visualizing your composition.
+We’ll discuss image composition, technical choices, and post-processing in Lightroom in our image reviews.

 This itinerary is subject to change due to weather, local conditions, and other factors.

-October 2, 2022: Sunrise at the bogs around Tupper Lake and Simon Pond.
-After breakfast and a bit of downtime, we’ll have our first image review session now that we’ve photographed a good collection of images so far.
-Mid-afternoon finds us in the Newcomb area with it’s many possibilities of Rich Lake, the VIC’s nature trails, and Hudson River scenes around the remote Blackwell Stillwater.
-After dinner in Newcomb, we’ll return to our hotel and either take the night off to rest up for another filled day tomorrow or possibly shoot night skies if we haven’t had the cooperating weather so far.
+October 4, 2024: Sunrise at the bogs around Tupper Lake and Simon Pond.
+After breakfast and a bit of downtime, we’ll have our first image review session now that we’ve photographed a good collection of images.
+Mid-afternoon finds us in the Newcomb area with many possibilities, such as Rich Lake, the VIC’s nature trails, and Hudson River scenes around the remote Blackwell Stillwater.
+After dinner in Newcomb, we’ll return to our hotel and either take the night off to rest up for another filled day tomorrow or shoot night skies if we haven’t had cooperative weather.

-October 4, 2022: Sunrise at the photographer’s classic locale of Connery Pond, with Whiteface Mt rising above the far shore – bring your muck boots for this one!
-Just after this, we might get lucky and catch an early morning backlit scene of a fly fisherman on the AuSable River.
+October 6, 2024: Sunrise at the classic locale of Connery Pond with Whiteface Mt rising above the far shore—bring your muck boots for this one!
+After this, we might get lucky and catch an early morning backlit scene of a fly fisherman on the AuSable River.
 After a productive morning, we’ll return to town for breakfast, some downtime, an indoor image critique session, and lunch.
-The later afternoon sees us at the Cascade Lakes set in a deep V-notch between the cliff-sided Cascade and Pitchoff Mts, sunset at a secret overlook over the Keene Valley area with views of the Great Range.
+The later afternoon sees us at the Cascade Lakes, set in a deep V-notch between the cliff-sided Cascade and Pitchoff Mts, sunset at a secret overlook over the Keene Valley area with views of the Great Range.
 After dinner, a chance to photograph stars over nearby Heart Lake, depending on conditions.

-October 5, 2022: We’ll be up early for sunrise at Heart Lake and morning light over the Adirondack Loj Road fields with classic views of the Adirondack High Peaks.
+October 7, 2024: We’ll be up early for sunrise at Heart Lake and morning light over the Adirondack Loj Road fields with classic views of the Adirondack High Peaks.
 After breakfast, we will hike to a peaceful pond in the Dix Wilderness with spectacular foliage reflecting in the water.
 Chapel Pond and the Boquet River gorges offer different but excellent fall foliage possibilities.
-After lunch, we’ll do another critique session to review our images and continue our conversation about composition, technique, and post-processing.
-Then in the later afternoon, we head out for sunset at Panther Mountain bog, an underrated Adirondack wetland with dead standing trees, lily pads, telephoto compositions, and more.
+After lunch, we’ll conduct another review of our images and continue our conversation about composition, technique, and post-processing.
+Then in the later afternoon, we head out for sunset at Panther Mountain bog, an underrated Adirondack wetland with dead-standing trees, lily pads, telephoto compositions, and more.

-October 6, 2022: Our last sunrise together will be a memorable one—a short, steep, but rewarding predawn hike up Owl’s Head Mt for a sunrise all to ourselves overlooking the Keene Valley and many mountain peaks.
-We’ll conclude our morning with breakfast and one final image critique, wrapping up by noon.
+October 8, 2024: Our last sunrise together will be a memorable one—a short, steep, but rewarding predawn hike up Owl’s Head Mt for a sunrise, all to ourselves overlooking the Keene Valley and many mountain peaks.
+We’ll conclude our morning with breakfast and one final image review, wrapping up by noon.